Resource Library

 Use our library of resources to plan your activity for Construction Suicide Prevention Week.
 Don’t forget to register your company’s participation to receive an OSHA-recognized, industry-endorsed certificate and electronic badge.

-To order Construction Suicide Prevention Week materials, please click “Order Materials” from the navigation menu, and select the package that fits your organization’s size.
+To order Construction Suicide Prevention Week materials, please visit our supply store or click “Order Materials” from the navigation menu to view the items available in the supply store.

 Who to call in crisis